Italian campaign (World War II): Invasion of Sicily

-The initial plan was for landings in the south-east, south and north-west areas of the island which would lead to the rapid capture of key Axis airfields and except for Messina, all the main ports on the island.
-This would allow a rapid Allied build-up, as well as denying their use to the Axis.
-This was altered into a reduced number of landings but with more concentration of force.
+The initial plan was for landings in the south-east, south and north-west areas of Sicily which would lead to the rapid capture of key Axis airfields and all main ports on the island except Messina.
+This would allow a rapid Allied build-up, as well as denying the ports to the Axis.
+This was later altered to a reduced number of landings with more concentration of force.

-The Allied invasion of Sicily, Operation Husky, began on 9 July 1943 with both amphibious and airborne landings at the Gulf of Gela.
-The land forces involved were the U.S. Seventh Army, under Lieutenant General George S. Patton, the 1st Canadian Infantry Division and the 1st Canadian Armoured Brigade under the command of Major-General Guy Simonds and the British Eighth Army, under General Bernard Montgomery.
+The invasion (Operation Husky) began on 9 July 1943 with amphibious and airborne landings at the Gulf of Gela.
+Land forces involved were the U.S. Seventh Army, under Lieutenant General George Patton, the 1st Canadian Infantry Division and the 1st Canadian Armoured Brigade under Major-General Guy Simonds, and the British Eighth Army under General Bernard Montgomery.

 The original plan required a strong advance by the British northwards along the east coast to Messina.
 The Canadians took the central position, with the British on their right and the Americans on the left.
 The Canadian War Cemetery in Agira is testament to the sacrifice made driving the Germans from the rugged terrain.
 The Americans had the important role of pushing Axis forces out of mainland Sicily on left flank.
-When the Eighth Army were held up by stubborn defences in the rugged hills south of Mount Etna, Patton amplified the American role with a wide advance northwest toward Palermo and then directly north to cut the northern coastal road.
-This was followed by an eastward advance north of Etna towards Messina, supported by a series of amphibious landings on the northern coast that propelled Patton's troops into Messina shortly before the first units of the Eighth Army.
-The defending German and Italian forces were unable to prevent the Allied capture of the island, but they succeeded in evacuating most of their troops to the mainland, with the last leaving on 17 August 1943.
-Shortly thereafter, American Colonel Fairfax Kirkwood Dillon received the surrender of island.
-As a result of the invasion, the Allied forces gained crucial experience in opposed amphibious operations, coalition warfare, and large airborne drops.
+When the British Eighth Army were held up by stubborn defences in the rugged hills south of Mount Etna, Patton's Seventh Army pushed northwest toward Palermo then directly north to cut the northern coastal road.
+This was followed by an eastward advance north of Etna towards Messina, supported by a series of amphibious landings on the northern coast that propelled Patton's troops into Messina shortly before the first British units.
+The retreating German and Italian forces managed to evacuate most of their troops to the mainland, with the last leaving on 17 August 1943.
+Shortly thereafter, American Colonel Fairfax Kirkwood Dillon received the surrender of the island.

+The seaborne invasion, the first of its kind in the European theater, provided Allied forces with crucial experience in contested amphibious landing operations, coalition warfare, and large airborne drops.